-As more and more people are finding themselves in self-isolation or complete lock-down in the combat against the COVID-19 pandemic (including ourselves here in New Zealand), one concern that keeps coming up in our chats with friends and family is: How to stay positive amid all this uncertainty and deal with feelings of boredom, loneliness, anxiety or depression during self-imposed or forced social isolation?
+As more and more people are finding themselves in self-isolation or complete lock-down in the combat against the COVID-19 pandemic (including ourselves here in New Zealand), one concern that keeps coming up in our chats with friends and family is: How to stay positive amid all this uncertainty and deal with feelings of anger, boredom, loneliness, anxiety or depression during self-imposed or forced physical isolation?

 - Make sure you stay connected virtually with a good internet connection at home or wherever you self-isolate.

-Keep calm and stay healthy – physically and mentally
+Look after yourself – physically and mentally

 - Hug your loved ones at home.
 Play with your children.
 Give your pets extra attention.
 And if you live by yourself cuddle a soft toy.
 Be kind to yourself and those around you.

 - Watch a ballet or a musical – from the comfort of your living room.